KoolP/OpenLibraryBooksRNApp/README.md

 ## DISCUSSION:

-1. Network calls and slow internet: The assignment specifies that the "application should give endusers feedback concerning errors or very slow internet connection".
-If I would interpret the mening of slow internet connection literally I would implement a solution where the application can recognise the users internet connection and give feedback on it.
-This kind of solution could be solved for example with react Native NetInfo package where internet connection can be monitored or identified if there is any internet connection.
-Now I applied instead a 10 second limiter to the fetch so it catches a sluggish fetch towards the api.
+1. Network calls and slow internet: The assignment requires the application to provide feedback to users regarding errors or slow internet connections.
+Instead of using NetInfo to monitor the internet connection, I implemented a 10-second timeout for fetch requests to handle sluggish responses.

-2. Opted not to use Axios to keed the deps at bare minimum.
-Here I found an interesting fact that the fetch API does not include timeout tracking out of the box.
-Created an abstraction for it as the assignment noted that too slow connections or fetches need to be handled.
+2. Axios vs. fetch: To minimize dependencies, I opted to use the built-in fetch API.
+I created a custom abstraction to handle timeouts, as fetch doesn't include timeout tracking out of the box.

-3. TS config and Linting: would prefer to go the community defaults on these.
-Added some preferences towards wwarning towards any and a setup for relying the Linter to focus on its own and Prettier doing its own thing.
+3. TS config and Linting: I used community defaults for TypeScript configuration and linting, with preferences for warning-based linting and separate configuration for linting and formatting.

 ## TODOS

-- Applying testing around specific use cases such as hooks or functions handling fetching.
+- Implement testing for specific use cases, such as hooks or functions handling fetching.
-- Applying offline persistance, more context needed.
+- Add offline persistence, but more context is needed to determine the specific requirements.
 - Handle errors and logging more gracefully.

 ### **DEPRECATION WARNING**:

-The **Create React Native App** command has been deprecated.
-The React Native community and the React team now default to using **Expo** as the preferred starting point for new React Native projects.
-However, this app was created without **Expo**, as per the assignment instructions.
+The Create React Native App command has been deprecated.
+The React Native community and the React team now recommend using Expo as the preferred starting point for new React Native projects.
+However, this app was created without Expo, as per the assignment instructions.

-For future projects, consider using **create-expo-app** or provide the following instructions, found in the React Native documentation, for working without a framework:
+For future projects, consider using create-expo-app or following the instructions in the React Native documentation for working without a framework:

 - [Getting Started Without a Framework](https://reactnative.dev/docs/getting-started-without-a-framework)